center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

    ┌──(kali㉿kali1)-[~]
    └─$
    ```
 1. Start the C2 Server.
-Navigate to the ocean-lotus folder and execute the control server.
+Navigate to the `controlServer` folder of the ocean-lotus cloned repo and start the C2 server.
    ```
    cd ocean-lotus/Resources/controlServer
    ```